There are 709 names matching your criteria. This is page 3.

 Locative surname, derived from one of the many towns of this name in Italy.

-From the name of a historical Italian city, Ventimiglia, now near the French border.
+From the name of the historical Italian city Ventimiglia, now near the French border.

 From the name of the city of Verona, one of the most important historical cities of northern Italy.

 From the name of many villages in Italy, their names all derived from Latin vicus